bmri/bmri/README.md

 ## Citation
 Please cite the following paper if you use cGAN-bet https://www.biorxiv.org/content/10.1101/2022.03.14.484346v1 An updated version of the paper is under review.
-The references will be updated upon acceptance.
+The references will be updated accordingly.